 Occasionally the government withdrew services from places where Inuit were already established, and pressured people to migrate to another nearby community.
-Noteworthy examples of how communities ceased to exist come mainly from southern Baffin Island.
-Killiniq (Port Burwell) was a substantial settlement on an island where the boundaries of Nunavut, Nunavik, and Nunatsiavut met.
+Noteworthy examples of how communities ceased to exist come mainly from the south of Qikiqtaaluk.
+Killinig (Port Burwell) was a substantial settlement on an island where the boundaries of Nunavut, Nunavik, and Nunatsiavut met.
 It was difficult to supply by air and lost its services and population in the 1970s.
-Inuit, whose kin connections were with Nunavik and not with Qikiqtani Inuit, were relocated to nearby Nunavik communities.
-Further west on Nottingham Island, not far from Kinngait, closure of a weather station in 1970 led to the breakup of a small community of Inuit, mainly station employees, which had existed there since the 1940s.
+Inuit, whose kin connections were with Nunavik and not with Qikiqtaalungmiut, were relocated to nearby Nunavik communities.
+Further west on Nottingham Island, not far from Cape Dorset, closure of a weather station in 1970 led to the breakup of a small community of Inuit, mainly station employees, which had existed there since the 1940s.